 The time for surgery is when cataracts are causing loss of vision which affects your ability to perform activities of daily living in your accustomed manner.
 With modern advancements in cataract surgery, developing cataracts no longer means having to suffer with blurry vision – restoring your vision has never been easier.
 The first step in detecting cataracts and determining your need for surgery is through a comprehensive cataract examination.

-Learn more about today’s cataract surgery at Cornerstone Eye Associates.
+Learn more about today’s cataract surgery or watch a live cataract procedure and hear from a real-life patient at Cornerstone Eye Associates.